tejaskotha/ASIC_DESIGN/README.md

   - 0000000000010184 is the address where the main function starts.
   - To known the number of instructions it takes to execute we subtract 0000000000010184(which is the next function) from 00000000000101c0 and divide it by 4(Since each instruction takes 4 bytes).
   - In this case it take 15 instructions.
-  - We can reduce the number of instructions it takes using the below command.
+  - We can reduce the number of instructions it takes by compiling the code using the below command.
      ```
      riscv64-unknown-elf-gcc -Ofast -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c
      ```
      ![Output of riscv](images/riscvfast_op.jpg)
+    - Run the code using the same code as above.
     - In the above case it is taking only 12 instructions to execute.